SOS! Ready for Change. Do I Need a Life Coach or a Therapist?

 While many have experienced therapy and coaching to be helpful (including me!), you may want or need to interrogate the approaches and consider if they are safe and respectful to you.

-When consulting with a prospective coach or therapist, ask questions to assess if you sense you could feel safe with them: go ahead and query them about their values, mission, or worldview.
+When consulting with a prospective coach or therapist, ask questions to assess if you could feel safe with them: go ahead and query them about their values, mission, or worldview.

 Especially if you have aspects of your identity that are marginalized, you will likely want to seek out a professional helper who you trust will be positive, affirming and sensitive to you (e.g BIPOC-positive, queer-positive, disability-positive, trans-positive, etc…).